 Give Viewers a Choice of Digital Photos

 Now if your purpose was to produce simple project pictures for your own website, most of the above techniques will serve you just fine.
+And on your own site you can make some exceptions and use a larger picture where appropriate.

 Your photo or webpage creation software will take care of making small thumbnail versions, that you then link to the larger files stowed elsewhere on the site.